ddwalk77/FDIP/README.md

 needed, or a more detailed objective, to determine better predictability.

 - ### Keywords
-fire department · 911 dispatching · emergency · machine learning
+fire department · 911 dispatching · emergency · machine learning · first responder

 ## Introduction
 Fire departments are not only composed of fire fighters that fight fires, but EMT,